SiddharthUchil/Vehicle-Counting-YOLOv8-DeepSORT/README.md

-<H1 align="center">Vehicle counting system with Speed Estimation using YOLOv8 and DeepSORT</H1>
+# Vehicle counting system with Speed Estimation using YOLOv8 and DeepSORT

 Vehicle counting provides critical information to traffic analysis problems (like monitoring flow, peaks/jams, etc.) and other related traffic issues like highway management.